Pivotal estimation via square-root Lasso in nonparametric regression: Introduction

-Now the model above can be written as $y_i = x_i' \beta_0 + r_i + \sigma\epsilon_i$, where $f_i = f(z_i)$ and $r_i := f_i - x_i' \beta_0$ is the approximation error.
-The vector $\beta_0$ is defined as a solution of an oracle problem that balances bias and variance (see Section \ref{Sec:Model}).
-The cardinality of the support of coefficient $\beta_0$ is denoted by $s:= \| \beta_0\|_0$.
-It is well known that ordinary least square (ols) is generally inconsistent when $p>n$.
-However, the sparsity assumption makes it possible to estimate these models effectively by searching for approximately the right set of the regressors.
-In particular, $\ell_1$-based penalization methods have been shown to have a central role \cite{BickelRitovTsybakov2009,CandesTao2007,Koltchinskii2009,MY2007,vdGeer,ZhangHuang2006,Wainright2006}.
-It was demonstrated that, under appropriate choice of penalty level, the $\ell_1$-penalized least squares estimators achieve the rate $\sigma\sqrt{s/n} \sqrt{\log p}$, which is very close to the oracle rate $\sigma\sqrt{s/n}$ achievable when the true model is known.
-Importantly, in the context of linear regression, these $\ell_1$-regularized problems can be cast as convex optimization problems which make them computationally efficient (polynomial time).
-We refer to \cite{BickelRitovTsybakov2009,BuneaTsybakovWegkamp2006,BuneaTsybakovWegkamp2007,BuneaTsybakovWegkamp2007b,FanLv2006,Lounici2008,LouniciPontilTsybakovvandeGeer2009,RosenbaumTsybakov2008,vdGeer} for a more detailed review of the existing literature which has been focusing on the homoskedastic case.
+The model above can be written as $y_i = x_i' \beta_0 + r_i + \sigma\varepsilon_i$, where $f_i = f(z_i)$ and $r_i:= f_i - x_i' \beta_0$ is the approximation error.
+The vector $\beta_0$ is defined as a solution of an optimization problem to compute the oracle risk, which balances bias and variance (see Section~\ref{Sec:Model}).
+The cardinality of the support of $\beta_0$ is denoted by $s:= \| \beta_0\|_0$.
+It is well known that ordinary least squares (ols) is generally inconsistent when $p>n$.
+However, the sparsity assumption, namely that $s \ll n$, makes it possible to estimate these models effectively by searching for approximately the right set of the regressors.
+In particular, $\ell_1$-penalization has played a central role \cite {BickelRitovTsybakov2009,BVDG2011,CandesTao2007,Koltchinskii2009,MY2007,vdGeer,ZhangHuang2006,Wainright2006}.
+It was demonstrated that $\ell_1$-penalized least squares estimators can achieve the rate $\sigma\sqrt{s/n} \sqrt{\log p}$, which is very close to the oracle rate $\sigma\sqrt{s/n}$ achievable when the true model is known.
+Importantly, in the context of linear regression, these $\ell _1$-regularized problems can be cast as convex optimization problems which make them computationally efficient (computable in polynomial time).
+We refer to \cite {BickelRitovTsybakov2009,BVDG2011,BuneaTsybakovWegkamp2007,BuneaTsybakovWegkamp2007b,FanLv2006,Lounici2008,LouniciPontilTsybakovvandeGeer2009,RosenbaumTsybakov2008,vdGeer} for a more detailed review of the existing literature which has focused on the homoscedastic case.\looseness=-1

-In this paper, we attack the problem of nonparametric regression under non-Gaussian, heteroskedastic errors $\epsilon_i$, having an unknown scale $\sigma$.
-We propose to use a self-tuning $\LASSO$ which is pivotal with respect to the scaling parameter $\sigma$, and which handles non-Gaussianity and heteroscedasticity in the errors.
-Such properties, particularly scale pivotality, are in sharp contrast to many others $\ell_1$-regularized methods, for example lasso.
-The penalty level in lasso scales linearly with the unknown scaling parameter $\sigma$ of the noise.
-Simple upper bounds for $\sigma$ can be derived based on the empirical variance of the response variable.
-However, upper bounds on $\sigma$ can lead to unnecessary over regularization which translates into larger bias and slower rates of convergence.
-Moreover, such over regularization can lead to the exclusion of relevant regressors from the selected model harming post model selection estimators.